-Good soup takes time.
-It requires a few basic cooking skills.
-But mostly, good soup is made from good ingredients.
+Good soup takes time, mostly hands off and requires just a few basic cooking skills.
+Mostly, good soup is made from good ingredients and that's where we come in.

 Boston Organics gives you the time—no more going to the grocery store—and we always bring you the best organic produce from our network of farm partners.
 So here’s the final missing piece: The Back to Basics Guide to Making Excellent Soup.